 2020 Volunteer Placements

 'I had such a wonderful time.
 It was transformative in my outlook on why I make art, why anyone makes art.
 It’s also given me such a burst of enthusiasm in general - that a life like that can be lived out, with so much joy in detail’.

-We would emphasise that volunteering with us has no strict criteria nor qualifications required, but that when we are oversubscribed by applicants, we will select those whose aptitudes and skills are most clearly in line with our activities.
+We would emphasise that volunteering with us has no strict criteria nor qualifications required, but we are generally oversubscribed by applicants, and so we select those whose aptitudes and skills are most clearly in line with our activities.

 What To Expect when Volunteering

 In 2020, our volunteer placements will run across 7 days from Monday to Sunday.

 Jan 6-12, Feb 3-9, March 16-22, May 11-17, July 20-26, Sept 14-20, Nov 2-8 & Dec 7-13

 Application windows are announced on this page.